 Both have their advantages and disadvantages.
 With a higher carbon content, carbon steel is stronger than stainless steel.
 While stainless steel is not as prone to rusting out as carbon steel is.
 Carbon steel is more likely to be brittle as well.

-Carbon steel forks are coated with a coat of epoxy resin to protect from rusting.
+Carbon steel forks are coated with a coat of epoxy resin to protect them from rusting.

 There are varying qualities of tools in both materials.